AmitDave22/ICA-8-Testing-Individual/README.md

 2. urinalsTest.java : To write all unit tests and handle exceptional cases

 A rule.txt will need to be present in the src folder since there are tests based off it.
+The urinals.java will create it automatically.